Two-Spirit, Trans, and Intersex Policy

 This policy reflects VDM’s commitment to anti-oppression practices in relation to all Two-Spirit, trans, and intersex persons and ensures that their rights are respected and protected.
 VDM will actively work to promote a climate that is welcoming, inclusive, and accessible to Two-Spirit, trans, and intersex persons.
 Any conduct that fosters a hostile environment for Two-Spirit, trans, and intersex persons, whether from VDM board members, organizers, volunteers, service-users, visitors, staff, volunteers, or members of VDM, will not be tolerated.
 VDM will include Two-Spirit, trans and intersex persons as members in all areas of VDM and as service-users.

 VDM recognizes the limitations of defining identity.
 The following definitions are meant to include, not exclude anyone from this policy, and to make visible the diversity of identities that exist.
-The purpose is not to impose categorizations on people, but to ensure that all people are protected by this policy.
+VDM celebrates and centres the experiences of all those whose gender identity or expression intersects with their sexual orientation to further marginalize them within the broader LGBTQIA2S+ community.
+The purpose of this section is not to impose categorizations on people, but to ensure that all people are protected by this policy.
 VDM recognizes the importance of an individual’s right to self-identify and self-define.

 The term “Two-Spirit” originates from the First Nations recognition of the traditions and sacredness of people who maintain a balance by housing both the male and female spirit.
 Today, Two-Spirit people can be Native people who are gay, lesbian, bisexual, other gendered, third/fourth gendered individuals that walk carefully between the worlds and between the genders.
 The intent of the policy is to be adaptable to cultural specificities, including diverse practices, languages, and histories.